 Follow the step by step process or choose what situation that best describes you:

 Arkansas has produced some well-known lawyers over the years.
 Names that come to mind include President Bill Clinton, Secretary of State Hillary Clinton, Senator Dale Bumpers, Congressman Wilbur Mills, and Governor Winthrop Rockefeller.
-According to the American Bar Association, in 2011 there were 5545 attorneys licensed to practice and members of the bar in Arkansas.
-The U.S. Department of Labor’s Bureau of Labor Statistics has quoted the mean May 2011 salary for lawyers in Arkansas as $92,380.
-Lawyers working in certain areas of the state average higher salaries, such as Texarkana, where they average $120,360 annually; the Memphis TN/AR area, where attorneys earn an average of $118,510; the Southern Arkansas nonmetropolitan area, where the average lawyer’s salary is $104,360; and the Fayetteville-Springdale-Rogers area, where the average annual earnings for lawyers is $101,570.
+According to the American Bar Association, in 2017 there were 6851 attorneys licensed to practice and members of the bar in Arkansas, up 22 percent from 2007’s total of 5600.
+The U.S. Department of Labor’s Bureau of Labor Statistics has quoted the mean May 2016 salary for lawyers in Arkansas as $103,980.
+Lawyers working in certain areas of the state average higher salaries, such as the Memphis TN/MS/AR area, where attorneys earn an average of $120,580; and the Fayetteville-Springdale-Rogers area, where the average annual earnings for lawyers is $141,050.
 To find out how to become a member of the Arkansas bar, read on.

 The Arkansas State Board of Law Examiners does not mandate pre-legal education for admission to the bar.
 However, it does require that you graduate from an American Bar Association (ABA) – accredited law school.
 All ABA-accredited law schools insist that applicants have at least a bachelor’s degree.